BenjaminKim/dokanx/README.md

 1. Use [FileTest](https://github.com/ladislav-zezula/FileTest).
 This is the best tool to check a single filesystem operation.
 2. Use [FileSystemTest](https://github.com/BenjaminKim/FileSystemTest).
 I made hundreds of test cases for filesystem operations.
 If you run this program on *your file system volume* **and** an *NTFS volume*, you can get input-output results for both file systems and you can find what is wrong with your file system by diffing these files.
 3. Use [ProcessMonitor](http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx).
 If you are facing a new problem, ProcessMonitor is a great first tool to use.

+## Contribution
+### How do I report an issue?
+You can ask about the problem you met.
+But don't ask it to me personally.
+Please make it as a github issue.
+If you are not sure about the problem which you report, please run `Process Monitor` and `DebugView` and capture the logs.
+And gist or attatch the logs when you make new issue.